jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Surrounded by far more wilderness, ancient Greeks cherished their language, plays, ships, trade, and civilization.
 Wilderness was seen as a dangerous realm that required a civilized hero to subdue.
 Moreover Greeks were extremely adventurous, competitive, warlike, and commercial.
 Many people experienced tragedies such as shipwrecks, plagues, or sieges that made technology's value as the differentiator between survival and flourishing readily apparent.

 Thus, Greeks might have naturally accepted technological evolution as the guiding principle of their fate.
-They already had innovative tool using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop tools and master new ones as needed; famously seen when Odysseus built the Trojan horse to finally conquer Troy after failing for a decade to take the walled city by traditional siege warfare.
+They already had tool-using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop old tools and master new ones as needed; famously seen when Odysseus built the Trojan horse to finally conquer Troy after failing for a decade to take the walled city by traditional siege warfare.

 What the Greeks lacked was an understanding of evolution as a universal law.